g0r1v3r4/azure-docs/articles/operator-nexus/troubleshoot-unhealthy-degraded-storage-appliance.md

 ## Hardware Health
 This will have an "Availability Impacting Reason" of:
 - `SAHardwareDegraded`, which means at least one hardware component is self-reporting as unhealthy.
-- `SAHardwareControllersUnhealthy`, which means all controllers are self-reporting as unhealthy.
+- `SAHardwareControllersUnhealthy`, which means all controllers are self-reporting as unhealthy or off.
 This could cause all storage control plane operations to fail.
-- `SAHardwareDriveBaysUnhealthy`, which means all drive bays are self-reporting as unhealthy.
+- `SAHardwareDriveBaysUnhealthy`, which means all drive bays are self-reporting as unhealthy or off.
 This could cause all storage data plane operations to fail.
-- `SAHardwareNVRAMBaysUnhealthy`, which means all NVRAM bays as self-reporting as unhealthy.
+- `SAHardwareNVRAMBaysUnhealthy`, which means all NVRAM bays as self-reporting as unhealthy or off.
 This could cause all storage data plane operations to fail.

 If another cluster is available, and you see one of the 3 "Availability Impacting Reason"s which end with "Unhealthy", you should consider moving mission critical workloads to this alternative cluster